Program Costs and Payments:

 - To withdraw, submit a withdrawal request form to the UW Study Abroad Office.
 The official withdrawal date will be the date this form is received by the UW Study Abroad Office.

-- You must also notify the CHID International Programs Office at firstname.lastname@example.org of your intent to withdraw.
+- You must also notify the CHID Study Abroad Office at firstname.lastname@example.org of your intent to withdraw.

 - Most forms of financial aid can be used on our programs.

 - You should contact the Financial Aid office to verify that your awards apply.
-Please be aware that awards for Summer quarter require a separate application and may be more restrictive than during the academic year.
+Please be aware that awards for Summer quarter require a separate financial aid application (available April 1) and may be more restrictive than during the academic year.

 - Washington state GET funds can be used for all of our programs.
 Click here for details.

-- CHID students on CHID study abroad programs are eligible for the CHID Study Abroad Scholarship.
+- Students on CHID study abroad programs are eligible for several CHID Study Abroad scholarships.